semuconsulting/PyGPSClient/README.md

 - Echo checkbox - if ticked, outgoing TTY commands will be echoed on the console with the marker `"TTY<<"`.
 - Delay checkbox - if ticked, a small delay will be added between each outgoing command to allow time for the receiving device to process the command.

-Preset commands can be set up by adding appropriate semicolon-delimited message descriptions and payload definitions to the `"ttypresets_l":` list in your json configuration file (see [example provided](https://github.com/semuconsulting/PyGPSClient/blob/master/pygpsclient.json#L255)).
-The message definition comprises a free-format text description (*avoid embedded semi-colons*) followed by one or more ASCII TTY commands, e,g.
+Preset commands can be set up by adding appropriate semicolon-delimited message descriptions and payload definitions to the `"ttypresets_l":` list in your json configuration file.
+See [User Defined Presets](#user-defined-presets) above and [example provided](https://github.com/semuconsulting/PyGPSClient/blob/master/pygpsclient.json#L302).

-- `<description>; <tty command>`

 The following example illustrates a series of ASCII configuration commands being sent to a Septentrio Mosaic X5 receiver, followed by successful acknowledgements: